 The Ministry of Foreign Affairs strongly recommends against all unneccessary travel to Lithuania and abroad.
 Information on travel restrictions abroad and travel recommendations: Keliauk.urm.lt

 National Public Health Center under the Ministry of Health hotline (Working hours: I–IV 8:00–17:00 hs, V 8:00–15:45 hs; weekends – 8:00–17:00 hs) : +370 5 264 9676 or [email protected]

 Choose the topic:

-All persons, arriving to Lithuania by all means of transport, including by car, are obligated to register with the National Public Health Center.
+All persons, arriving to Lithuania by all means of transport, including by car, are obligated to register with the National Public Health Center not earlier than 48 hours before their arrival to Lithuania.
 If using air or sea transport, persons will be asked to show a proof of registration before the begining of their trip.